tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

 For AWS EKS cluster the Master-Nodes for the control-planes are not accessible, even not for AWS Accoun admins.
 But, of course, we have to trust Amazon.

+### Pragmatic View

+This is a reference for how to implement a private vault.
+It is not perfect.
+But, as long as we have nothing better, it can be used.